wilsonsfh/tp/docs/DeveloperGuide.md

 **Extensions**

-* 4a.
+* 3a.
 The given task index is invalid.

-    * 4a1.
+    * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

-* 4b.
+* 3b.
 The due date format is invalid.

     * 4b1.
 AddressBook shows an error message.

       Use case resumes at step 2.

-**Use case: Find and return members’ contact by name**
+**Use case: UC11 Find and return members’ contact by name**

+**MSS**

+1. Manager requests to find the member by name.
+2. AddressBook finds the member.

+    Use case ends.

+**Extensions**

+* 2a.
+Empty member list
+    * 2a1.
+AddressBook shows an error message.

+      Use case ends.

+* 2b.
+No member of the name found.
+    * 2b1.
+AddressBook shows an error message.

+      Use case ends.

-**Use case: Generate task status report**
+**Use case: UC12 Generate task status report**

 **MSS**